Interview with Brock Hoyer – Leading the Snow Bike Progression

-A long time motocross and arenacross racer, Brock Hoyer is a natural on anything with a set of bars.
+A longtime motocross and arenacross racer, Brock Hoyer, is a natural on anything with a set of bars.
 Always a snowmobiler, Brock spent his winters riding sleds as cross training for moto.
-Then the snowbike came out and that changed everything.
-He had always been looking for the next best thing to dirtbikes during the winter and as snowbike technology progressed it become more than just an off-season cross training sport, it took over and became his main focus.
-Here’s our interview with one of the top guys leading the fresh sport of snowbiking.
+Then the snow bike were developed and that changed everything.
+He had always been looking for the next best thing to dirt bikes during the winter.
+As snow bike technology progressed it become more than just an off-season cross training sport.
+It took over and became his main focus.
+Here’s our interview with one of the top guys leading the fresh sport of snow biking.

-How did you transition from moto to snowbiking?
+MS: How did you transition from moto to snow biking?